sharvanath/kromium/README.md

 ## Features
 - Resumeable.
 Kromium checkpoints progress.
 So in case of any crashes it can be simply restarted.
+- Efficient.
+Kromium uses efficient go concurrency constructs to run fast and in parallel.
+It can easily processes up to 100 cloud storage objects/second on a simple macbook pro.
+Local files processing can be much faster.
 - Parallelizable without synchronization.
 Multiple parallel runs of the Kromium pipeline can be executed independantly to achieve large parallelism.
 It only relies on the checkpoint state to avoid duplicate work.
 - Transformations.
 Comes with a few common transformations, and is very easy to add new.